Press "Enter" to skip to content

 The entertainment and fashion industries have long made bold promises about diversity.
-But despite high-profile campaigns and runway inclusivity slogans, progress toward inclusivity has often moved in fits and starts.
-Runway inclusivity is now a focus.
-A growing number of talent accelerator programs are aiming to do what the gatekeepers haven’t: create real access for underrepresented aspiring talent.
+But despite high-profile campaigns and runway slogans, progress toward inclusivity has often moved in fits and starts.
+Now, a growing number of talent accelerator programs aim to do what traditional gatekeepers have struggled to accomplish: create real access for underrepresented aspiring talent.

-From models in small towns to actors without agency connections, many creatives have found themselves shut out of opportunity.
-This exclusion is not because of talent but because of zip code, body type, or background.
+From models in small towns to actors without agency connections, many creatives have found themselves shut out of opportunity not because of talent, but because of zip code, body type or background.
 This is where accelerators like VIP Ignite Live say they step in.

 Rethinking the Pipeline

-Traditionally, access to modeling agencies or casting directors required being in New York, Los Angeles, or London.
-It also required fitting a narrow mold.
-Talent accelerators challenge that model by offering curated coaching, digital showcases, and live events.
-These connect emerging artists with industry decision-makers, no matter where they’re based.
-This is part of the broader effort towards runway inclusivity.
+Traditionally, access to modeling agencies or casting directors required being in New York, Los Angeles or London, while also fitting a narrow industry mold.
+Talent accelerators challenge that model by offering coaching, digital showcases and live events that connect emerging artists with industry decision-makers regardless of where they are based.

-Programs like VIP Ignite focus on helping aspiring talent build portfolios, understand branding and practice interviews.
-They also host digital and in-person events where participants meet with agents, scouts and producers.
+Programs like VIP Ignite help aspiring talent build portfolios, improve branding and prepare for interviews.
+They also host digital and in-person events where participants can meet with agents, scouts and producers.

 Representation Beyond the Billboard

-While progress has been made in visible campaigns, true inclusivity means systemic change.
-A 2024 report by the Geena Davis Institute showed that while representation of Black and Latinx actors in film had increased, disabled, plus-size and LGBTQ+ talent remained underrepresented in major media.
+While progress has been made in visible campaigns, true inclusivity requires deeper structural change.
+Industry reports show that although representation of Black and Latinx actors has improved in recent years, disabled, plus-size and LGBTQ+ talent remain underrepresented in mainstream media.

-Participants often include people over 35 starting second careers, performers of diverse ethnicities, and talents who never saw someone like them on screen growing up.
+Participants often include people over 35 starting second careers, performers from diverse ethnic backgrounds and aspiring artists who never saw someone like themselves represented on screen growing up.

 “Growing up, I didn’t see anyone who looked like me in fashion,” says Harpreet Kaur, a 29-year-old model from Toronto who joined a bootcamp in 2023.
 “Now I’m being booked because of my difference, not in spite of it.”